 But Cooper wanted a four year medical school in Camden.
 It sought Rowan University as its academic partner, a school with a long history and commitment to southern New Jersey and one that was poised for strategic growth on the national stage.
 On June 25, 2008, then Governor Jon S. Corzine officially ended Cooper’s relationship with UMDNJ and recognized the new Cooper-Rowan partnership.
 One year later, through an executive order, Rowan University and The Cooper Health System officially established Cooper Medical School of Rowan University (CMSRU).

 The groundbreaking ceremony for the medical school’s $139 million, six-story facility took place in October 2010, at the corner of South Broadway and Benson Street in Camden.
-In June 2011, just one month after construction crews raised the final steel girder on the 200,000-square-foot building,
+In June 2011, just one month after construction crews raised the final steel girder on the 200,000-square-foot building.
+A little more than one year later, on July 21, 2012, Cooper Medical School of Rowan University held its historic grand opening event.

 —Rowan University President Ali Houshmand, PhD